 Third, the CAP seems to do little to meet the EU's overall objective in its Biodiversity Strategy for 2020 - to halt the loss of diversity and to restore degraded ecosystems.
 Ecological Focus Areas (EFAs) are limited to less than 50% of the EU arable area and permanent crops, grasslands or pastures do not need EFA.
 EFAs can also include land uses with doubtful benefits for biodiversity.
-In the absence of specific management guidelines, EFAs will likely contribute little to biodiversity.
-Cultivating three crops on large, intensively managed farms is unlikely to enhance biodiversity and these targets are currently lower than existing average crop diversity in many member states.
+In the absence of specific management guidelines, EFAs will likely contribute little to biodiversity and these targets are currently lower than existing average crop diversity in many member states.
 In addition, the new regulation did not do more to improve the cost-effectiveness of Pillar 2 schemes in terms of uptake and biodiversity outcomes (Pe'er et al. 2014).